CloudQuery Platform

 Setting up an AWS Cost and Usage Integration

-CloudQuery Platform supports authentication with an S3 bucket that has Cost and Usage reports data through IAM Roles for Service Account (IRSA).
+CloudQuery Platform supports authentication with an S3 bucket that has Cost and Usage reports data through (IRSA).

 The AWS accounts involved are: